cruyffturn/AM-TIST24/erdosrenyi/readme.txt

 Step 2.
 The summary table will be in the folder 04_19/output_result/ for missDAG algorithm -results_exp_type_0_0.125_type_graph_er_type_noise_normal_type_scm_linear_short.xlsx

-#To run the non-Gaussian and nonlinear experiments you need to configure

-ii.
-Linear ANMs with Laplace Noise
+ii) Linear ANMs with Laplace Noise

 Step 1.
 Change the file cfgs/er.py by seting type_noise = 'laplace' in function get_cfg().